FINANCIAL AID & SCHOLARSHIPS

 Music Scholarships, contact the Performing Arts Office at 216-221-0793 or email email@example.com.

-Need-Based Financial Aid or FACTS; The Cleveland Scholarship Program Voucher; or the EdChoice Scholarship Program, contact Ms. Sarah Boddy at 216-221-8850 x304 or email firstname.lastname@example.org.
+Questions regarding the processing of the FACTS application or the State Voucher Program, contact Sarah Boddy at 216-221-8850 x304 or email firstname.lastname@example.org.

 Jon Peterson Special Needs Scholarship Program, contact Matt Altieri by email at firstname.lastname@example.org.